shariq1989/cookbook/content/recipe/chili_con_carne.md

 #### What is chili con carne traditionally served with?

 Like the dish itself, this too is highly debated.
-We enjoy our chili con carne as a stew topped with onion, shredded cheese, cilantro, avocado, and thinly sliced chilis.
+We enjoy our chili con carne as a stew topped with onion, shredded cheese, cilantro, avocado, and thinly sliced chillies.
 Our meal is made complete with warm corn tortillas.

 Because chili con carne ingredients are so widely disputed, there is room to serve it however you would like.
 As a stew, you can pair the chili with corn tortillas like we do or opt for tortilla chips, corn chips, flour tortillas, or cornbread.
 Hey, this is the Texas state dish after all.
 I have even seen chili con carne served over rice or macaroni noodles.
 You could also pair it with a side of [Mexican Rice](https://www.jamilghar.com/recipe/mexican_rice/).
 The moral of the story is- get creative and adjust the meal to your family's preference.
 Either way, we know it is a meal you and those around you will enjoy.